jdmedlock/roundtable-postgres-backup/README.md

 Take a look at the [blog post](https://processiqcompany.com/posts/faking-it-at-work)

-# To run:
-- install nodejs
+- Install nodejs
+- Build using `npm install`
-- set env variable DB_CONNECTION_STRING.
-It should be in a format: postgresql://dbuser:secretpassword@database.server.com:3211/mydb
+- Create a `.env` file containing your environment variables and set the variable DB_CONNECTION_STRING to the url of your PosgreSQL instance.
+This should be in the format: `postgresql://dbuser:secretpassword@database.server.com:3211/mydb`

+### Running

+Run `npm run start` from the command line to create and load the test database.

-- npm run start
+-